Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 18 Juni 2026 18.14.03 UTC
+- WIB: Kamis, 18 Juni 2026 22.48.22 UTC
-- WITA: Kamis, 18 Juni 2026 19.14.03 UTC
+- WITA: Kamis, 18 Juni 2026 23.48.22 UTC
-- WIT: Kamis, 18 Juni 2026 20.14.03 UTC
+- WIT: Jumat, 19 Juni 2026 00.48.22 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: funny
+Kategori: success